-At this point it’s become obvious that Conor McGregor is desperate to remain relevant as a big ticket fighter.
+At this point it’s become obvious that Conor McGregor is seeking to remain relevant as a big ticket fighter.
 His boxing match against Floyd Mayweather was well earned.
-McGregor forced Dana White (and the UFC, hence) to honor is stake as not only a fighter in the match versus Mayweather but White was also forced to concede to allowing McGregor’s promotion company to be one of the promotion companies putting on the fight (alongside the UFC and Mayweather Promotions).
+McGregor forced Dana White (and the UFC, hence) to honor his stake as not only a fighter in the match versus Mayweather but White was also compelled to concede to allowing McGregor’s promotion company to be one of the companies organizing the big-ticket fight (alongside the UFC and Mayweather Promotions).

-McGregor is not that big of a draw anymore.
-Nobody wants to pay to see him get his ass kicked anymore.
-Losing against Mayweather was acceptable but being destroyed in the Octagon by by Khabib was unforgivable.
-McGregor was exposed in his bout versus Khabib and it happened in front of the eyes of the world.
-The reality is that McGregor is now perceived as a B-grade fighter relative to his MMA peers.
-This doesn’t take away from a great career but it does mean he’s no longer that big of a draw.
+McGregor has since lost some of his drawing power.
+Less people are willing to pay to see him get beat at this point (in comparison with Mayweather who has many fans of the sport who simply want to watch him get beat).
+The flip side of the coin is that less people want to pay to see Conor follow through on his trash talk also.
+Losing against Mayweather was acceptable but being destroyed in the Octagon by Khabib was unforgivable considering the history between the two fighters and their teams.
+McGregor was beat bad in his bout versus Khabib and it happened in front of the eyes of the world.
+This doesn’t take away from a great career but it does mean he’s no longer as big of a draw as he previously was.
 Not without going through the ranks and again claiming his stake.

 Conor McGregor is set to make his return to UFC action with his upcoming bout against veteran Donald “Cowboy” Cerrone.
 Speaking with ESPN ahead of UFC 246 McGregor talked about wanting to fight Mayweather again around the 41:47 mark, stating,